mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-09-03-setup-radiant-projects-easily-with-radiant-go.md

 ---
 Recently I began work on a project called radiant-go.
 Radiant-go is a rubygem that allows you to setup radiant projects easily.
-It saves a huge amount of time when setting up applications and it&#8217;s very easy to configure.
+It saves a huge amount of time when setting up applications and it's very easy to configure.
-Here&#8217;s some quick instructions on how to go about using it:
+Here's some quick instructions on how to go about using it:
 First we install our radiant-go gem.
-It depends on radiant and bundler so it will install those too if they aren&#8217;t installed yet.
+It depends on radiant and bundler so it will install those too if they aren't installed yet.

   gem install radiant-go